melonlay/leetcode-codebase/document/algorithms/dynamic_programming/dynamic_programming.md

 *   **Time:** Usually related to the number of distinct subproblems multiplied by the time taken per subproblem transition.
 Often polynomial (e.g., O(n), O(n^2), O(n*m)).
 *   **Space:** Usually related to the space needed to store the results of subproblems (the DP table).

+## Space Optimization Techniques

+While the primary goal of DP is often time efficiency by avoiding recomputation, space complexity can also be a concern, especially with large inputs.

+1.  **Reducing DP Table Dimensions:** If the computation of `dp[i]` only depends on `dp[i-1]` (or a fixed number of previous states), the DP table dimension can often be reduced.
+For example, a 2D table `dp[i][j]` might be reduced to 1D `dp[j]` if only the previous row (`i-1`) is needed.

+2.  **Avoiding Large Precomputation Tables:** Some DP solutions involve precomputing auxiliary information (e.g., a table of all palindrome substrings in O(N^2) space).
+If this auxiliary information is not needed all at once, consider calculating it *on-the-fly* during the main DP transitions.
+This can significantly reduce space complexity, though it might require integrating a different technique into the DP loop.
+    *   **Example:** In Palindrome Partitioning II (LC132), instead of storing an O(N^2) `is_palindrome` table, the palindrome checks can be done efficiently using the "Expand From Center" technique directly within the DP loop, reducing space to O(N).
+See `../../techniques/string/expand_from_center_palindrome.md`.
+    *   **Trade-off:** This might slightly increase the constant factors in the time complexity per state transition but can be crucial when space is limited.

 ## Pitfalls